 Mohammed Hanif Explained

-Mohammed Hanif (born November 1964) is a British Pakistani writer and journalist who writes a monthly opinion piece in The New York Times.[1]
+Mohammed Hanif (born November 1964) is a British-Pakistani writer and journalist who writes a monthly opinion piece in The New York Times.[1]

-Hanif is the author of the critically acclaimed book A Case of Exploding Mangoes, which was longlisted for the Man Booker Prize, shortlisted for the Guardian First Book Award, and won the Commonwealth Prize for Best Book.[2]
+Hanif is the author of the critically acclaimed novel A Case of Exploding Mangoes, which was longlisted for the Man Booker Prize, shortlisted for the Guardian First Book Award, and won the Commonwealth Prize for Best Book.[2]
 His second book, Our Lady of Alice Bhatti, won the Wellcome Book Prize.
 He also worked as a correspondent for the BBC News based in Karachi and was the writer of an acclaimed feature film about the city, The Long Night.[3]
 [4] [5] His work has been published by The New York Times,[6] [7] The Daily Telegraph,[8] The New Yorker[9] and The Washington Post.
 His play The Dictator's Wife has been staged at the Hampstead Theatre.[10]

 Life